All Episodes

 Have you ever met a foreign head of state?

-I have not, and I think if you go back in history and if you ask that question of many vice presidents, they may have the same answer that I just gave you.
+And I think if you go back in history and if you ask that question of many vice presidents, they may have the same answer that I just gave you.

-It is for no more politics as usual, and somebody's big fat resume, maybe that shows decades and decades in that Washington establishment where yeah, they've had opportunity to meet heads of state.
+It is for no more politics as usual and somebody's big fat resume maybe that shows decades and decades in that Washington establishment where, yeah, they've had opportunity to meet heads of state.

 But they've been wrong.